SVILEN-ORG/foshi/README.md

 - for all cameras having a cfg file run:
 ./foshi.csh start all

-Checking the script:
-In the jail console, type:
-ps | grep single_foshi
+Checking the script: in the jail console, type: ps | grep single_foshi

-The result should be somthing like:
+The result should be something like:
 31767  0- SJ   1:40.29 /bin/csh ./single_foshi.csh camera1.cfg

 Stopping the script: